 A pump is “dry running,” or in a near-empty pipe condition, when the suction side doesn’t receive enough fluid.
 When the pump operates with no flow at all, it is“dead-headed.”
 Both conditions can cause the pump to overheat and fail.

-Ideal for monitoring cooling systems, the FSD-3 electronic flow switchprovides switching and analog outputs for flow, temperature, and diagnostics.
+Ideal for monitoring cooling systems, the FSD-4 electronic flow switch provides switching and analog outputs for flow, temperature, and diagnostics.
 It has been designed with no moving parts in the medium, which makes it free from wear and tear.
 A simple and intuitive navigation menu makes operation easy, and a large LED display allows clear readings from a distance.

 Pressure at the discharge side, to ensure proper operations

 Both underpressure and overpressure on the outlet side reduce a power plant’s efficiency.
 All XSEL® models – 22X.34, 23X.34, and 26X.34– feature a Bourdon tube design and movement with hardened components that reduce stress and wear.
 The innovative XSEL® process pressure gauge exceeds pressure gauge performance testing standards ASME B40.100 and EN 837-1.
 And it’s safer, too: The XSEL® has a fire-resistant case according to flammability rating UL 94, V-0 test procedures.
 All XSEL® process pressure gauge movements are Swiss made, producing the most precise and reliable movements available today.
 WIKA’s industry-best warranty on all XSEL® process pressure gauges include a standard five-year warranty on the pressure gauge and a 10-year warranty on the pressure system.
 The XSEL® process gauge sets a standard of value as well: It is an economical solution for most processing applications since it reduces downtime from having to regularly replace worn-out instruments.